10 Snacks That Fight Fatigue Fast - Instant Energy Boosters

 Many women dealing with the hormonal fluxes of peri/menopause are also dealing with fatigue —an ever-present feeling of disabling weariness and exhaustion.
 Peri/menopausal fatigue can be due to the energy expended while dealing with related symptoms, or even exist as a standalone symptom all its own.
 In fact, one cross-sectional survey of 300 women found that 46.5% of women in perimenopause and 85.3% of women in menopause reported feelings of fatigue.

 Combatting fatigue generally requires a multi-pronged, holistic approach, one that involves lifestyle changes addressing problems like high stress, sleep disturbances, and medical issues.
 But as with so many health concerns, what we eat can have a huge impact on our fatigue, either positively or negatively.
 A diet full of wholesome and minimally processed foods is a source for long-lasting and crash-proof energy levels, while eating an excess of simple sugars, unhealthy fats, alcohol, and caffeine can leave you feeling sluggish and irritable.
 Fortunately, eating to support energy levels can be both easy and enjoyable.
-Try incorporating these five foods to fuel your body and mind, while limiting those that leave you feeling sluggish.
+Try incorporating these 10 foods to fuel your body and mind, while limiting those that leave you feeling sluggish.

 1. Eggs